 Looking to the future

-As the Covid-19 pandemic continues to transform the EdTech industry, organizations are having to focus on their technology capabilities.
+As the Covid-19 pandemic continues to transform the online learning industry, organizations are having to focus on their technology capabilities.
 Around the world, people are realizing that online education is no longer a substitute for traditional methods, but is able to help rapidly adapt to our current situation, and foster positive educational outcomes.

 EdTech is here to stay and with it, a new set of questions become important.
 How many actors had a technological vision of their platforms that involved a sudden increase in demand?
 What does the future of EdTech hold in store?
 What does it take to lead this space – what kinds of educational experiences will we need to create?
 What will make companies and products unique?
 These are the issues which everyone in the EdTech industry, from executives to tech experts, to educators and students, need to be thinking about.